 With almost 29,000 students, Louisiana State University had almost no buildings on the map.
 You can see how that’s changed after our tracing efforts.

 The University of Central Florida is the second largest campus in the nation and one of the fastest growing schools in the world, with more than 50,000 students.

 Here’s a close up of UCF’s athletic facilities.

 Adding your campus on OpenStreetMap

-While adding building and footpath traces to OpenStreetMap, we reached out to these colleges to get permission to add building names to OSM based on their online maps.
+While adding building and footpath traces to OpenStreetMap, we reached out to these colleges to get permission to add building names to OpenStreetMap based on their online maps.
 This worked remarkably well, and we received some great feedback and learned exciting things about ongoing campus mapping projects in the process.
-University of Oregon, for instance, is beginning a program where geography students will update and maintain the University's buildings, paths, and roads in OpenStreetMap.
+University of Oregon, for instance, is beginning a program where geography students will update and maintain the University’s buildings, paths, and roads in OpenStreetMap.
 Some schools like the University of Delaware and the University of Maryland are already using OpenStreetMap as the base layer for their online campus maps.
 The fact that the majority of U.S. universities already had comprehensive coverage in OpenStreetMap shows how easy it is for schools and students to keep their data up to date.
-As OSM becomes increasingly easy to edit and customize, we hope to see many other universities using and maintaining their campuses here.
+As OpenStreetMap becomes increasingly easy to edit and customize, we hope to see many other universities using and maintaining their campuses here.

 If your campus is missing on OpenStreetMap, you can easily become a contributor and add your most frequented campus buildings to the map.
 All you have to do is sign up and follow our directions to begin editing.
 Once you have JOSM downloaded and running, trace any necessary footpaths and use the buildings tool to trace university buildings.
 To do this go to JOSM’s Preferences, select the plug-ins tab, and add the “buildings” plug-in.